GuancheGamer/landing/src/pages/docs/install.md

 4. Open the torrent file `pluto_t6_full_game.torrent` (from the previous step) it will open up your torrent client program and ask you where you'd like to save the game.
 **SELECT THE GAMES FOLDER AS THE SAVE LOCATION, YOU CREATED IT IN STEP 1**

-5. Start the download and wait till the download completes you will know it's done when it `100%` and the status changes to `Seeding`
+5. Start the download and wait till the download completes you will know it's done when the progress changes to `100%` and the status changes to `Seeding`.

 Once it's done you will have your copy of the game downloaded, here is an example of a completed base game folder: